1. The Vijayanagara Empire was founded in ___________.

 Explanation: Paes gave a detailed eyewitness account of the 1520 CE Raichur campaign.

-57. The “Battle of Talikota” (1565 CE) was fought between Vijayanagara and:
+57. The “Battle of Talikota” (1565 CE) was fought between Vijayanagara and___________.

 A) Delhi Sultanate